 All parents and community members are invited to be involved.

-All meetings are held in the College Board Room commencing at 6.30pm.
+All meetings are held in the College Board Room commencing at 6:30pm and finishing at approx 7:30pm.

 Why Join the P&C?
 Well Why Not? … A Parents Perspective